 Steel Beam Calculations for Removal of Load-Bearing Walls

-We can assist you if you are looking to remove an internal loadbearing wall to create an open plan kitchen diner, to insert bi-folding doors into your property, or create a through lounge.
-In certain cases, you may require a steel frame, structural columns or nibs to remain.
+We can assist you if you are looking for Calculations for Load Bearing Wall Removal to create an open plan kitchen diner, to insert bi-folding doors into your property, or create a through lounge.
+In certain cases, you may require a steel frame, structural columns or masonry nibs to remain.

-As a rule, if the floor area surrounded by four walls does not exceed 70m2, or the floor area surrounded by three walls does not exceed 36m2 and structural openings are in accordance with the diagram below, the principles of Approved Document A can be followed.
+As an empirical rule, if the floor area surrounded by four walls does not exceed 70m2, or the floor area surrounded by three walls does not exceed 36m2 and structural openings are in accordance with the diagram below, the principles of Approved Document A can be followed.

-If the floor area and aggregate size of structural openings fall outside of this empirical guidance, then additional supports may be required.
-It is common practice to design a goalpost to provide the required stability to the building when buttressing walls have been removed to form large openings into new extensions or the insertion of bi-folding doors.
+If the floor area and aggregate size of structural openings fall outside of this empirical guidance, then in addition to Calculations for Load Bearing Wall Removal, additional supports may be required.
+It is common practice to design a ‘goalpost’ to provide the required lateral stability to the building when buttressing walls have been removed to form large openings into new extensions or the insertion of bi-folding doors etc…